 If You’re Selling on a Tight Timeline

-If your re-inspection won’t fit before settlement, options:
+If your re-inspection won’t fit before settlement (see our selling-with-a-pool timeline guide), options:

 - Negotiate settlement extension — buyer’s conveyancer can usually extend by 7–14 days for a documented compliance issue